Immigrate to Canada as a Hairdresser

 No doubt you will have read online that having a job offer to move to Canada is a prerequisite to accessing the Express Entry process but as a hairdresser, you also have other options to secure your Canada Visa from the start.

-For starters, Hairdressers are eligible to apply to immigrate to Canada under the Canadian Government’s Immigration program due to the demand for Hairdressers in Canada being so great they have included the occupation on the targeted occupations list, known as the NOC list (National Occupation Code List).
+Hairdressers are eligible to apply to immigrate to Canada under the Canadian Government’s Immigration program due to the demand for Hairdressers in Canada being so great they have included the occupation on the targeted occupations list, known as the NOC list (National Occupation Code List).

 The code for Hairdressers on the NOC is 6341